hackergod00001/iSee/DEPLOYMENT.md

 # iSee App - Deployment Guide for macOS

 ## Overview
-iSee is a privacy-first shoulder surfer detection app for macOS that uses on-device face detection to alert users when someone else is looking at their screen.
+iSee is a sophisticated privacy-first shoulder surfer detection app for macOS that uses on-device face detection to alert users when someone else is looking at their screen.
+Features include a beautiful Dynamic Island-style camera overlay, intelligent long-term threat detection, and comprehensive settings for maximum security and usability.

 ## System Requirements
 - **macOS**: 13.0 (Ventura) or later